COMBAT-TB/vcf2neo/README.md

 # **vcf2neo**
-A tool to import SnpEff produces variant calling format files to a Neo4j Graph database.
+A tool to import SnpEff produced vcf files to a Neo4j Graph database.

 This tool does the following:

    * Starts up a Neo4j docker container
-   * Mounts/Copies the reference data in the `/data` directory of the container
+   * Downloads the reference data and in the `/data` directory of the container
    * Gets VCF files from a provided directory
    * Maps and loads the VCF data in Graph database